 His granddaughter, Carly Shepherd, recalls, “As a child, I loved looking around Grandpa’s workshops.
 His curiosity extended beyond traditional science.
 He loved to tinker in his woodworking shop and garage to improve the way things worked and invent new devices.
 I’ve heard many stories of him inventing things as a child, and that continued to be an interest into his older years.
 Perhaps his most famous invention was the can crusher that sent all the kids searching for cans to smash.”

 In 1985 Jack started teaching at the Highlights Foundation Writers Workshop held in Chautauqua, NY.
 Through his work at the conference and in the editorial office, Jack mentored many science and nature writers with an interest in writing for children.
 Roger Williamson, a longtime student, then volunteer, at the Highlights Foundation Writers Workshop began the Jack Myers fund in 2002 to honor Jack’s work and provide opportunities for emerging science writers.
 After Jack’s passing in 2006, friends and family helped the fund grow.
 With Jack’s attention to scientific principles and a belief that even the most complex ideas should be accessible to children, writers who are interested in writing with a science focus and have financial need are eligible to apply for the Jack Myers Scholarship.
-Two 2017 workshops that may appeal to such writers would be Nuts and Bolts of Science Writing and The Art and Craft of Nature Writing.

 Jack’s writing is a hallmark of excellence in science for children.
 Uncle Jack’s presence is still very much a part of the Boyds Mills property, and we know that his scholarship will continue to aid writers who have the potential to honor his life’s work through writing that engages children in science.